 For those completing your degree this spring, upon successful completion of your courses and degree requirements you will still finish up on schedule and officially be a May, 2020 graduate as planned.

 - Students should not plan to return to campus until at least the end of the spring semester.
-Appointments may be setup for small groups to retrieve belongings from the residence halls.
-Additional information/instructions will be forthcoming.

 - All University-related international travel is not permitted through summer 2020.